charliejh/snake/README.md

-# Snake
+# snake

-The classic game Snake re-created in Java.
+The classic game snake re-created in Java.

 Use arrow keys on the keyboard to navigate the snake.